railwayapp/docs/src/docs/reference/pricing.md

 </Collapse>

 <Collapse title="I've heard that Railway waives the subscription fee for some users on the Hobby plan.
 Can I get the Hobby plan subscription fee waived?">
 Railway waives the monthly Hobby plan subscription fee for a small set of active builders on the platform.
 Eligibility is automatically assessed based on several factors, including your usage on the platform, your GitHub account, and more.

-To see if you qualify, visit [railway.app/verify](https://railway.app/verify).
+If you qualify, you will be notified in the Dashboard or when you upgrade to the Hobby plan.

-Unfortunately, we cannot manually grant verification status.
+Railway does not manually grant verification status.
 </Collapse>

 ### Trial